shaik1002/biggitlabbomb/doc/ci/jobs/ci_job_token.md

 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/346298/) in GitLab 15.10.
 > - **Allow access to this project with a CI_JOB_TOKEN** setting [renamed to **Limit access _to_ this project**](https://gitlab.com/gitlab-org/gitlab/-/issues/411406) in GitLab 16.3.
 > - Adding groups to the job token allowlist [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/415519) in GitLab 17.0.
-> - **Token Access** setting [renamed to **Job token permissions**](https://gitlab.com/gitlab-org/gitlab/-/issues/415519) in GitLab 17.2.

 You can add groups or projects to your job token allowlist to allow access your project's resources with a job token for authentication.
 By default, the allowlist of any project only includes itself.

-Adding a project to the allowlist does not give additional [permissions](../../user/permissions.md) to the members of the allowlisted project.
-They must already have permissions to access the resources in your project to be able to use a job token from the allowlisted project to access your project.

 For example, project A can add project B to project A's allowlist.
 CI/CD jobs in project B (the "allowed project") can now use CI/CD job tokens to